 This course is designed to support students who are reading two or more years below grade level using a research-based, direct instruction reading program.
 In addition, students will receive instruction and practice time to improve their writing skills.
 This course supports IEP goals in language arts.
 This course earns elective credit and is taken for two periods, one on A Day and one on B Day.
+This course is not a-g approved.
 Recommendation: Placement based on assessment.

+Recommendation: Placement based on assessment

-CORE CONNECTIONS COURSE 2 / 722228 ACADEMIC LAB B
+ACADEMIC LAB B: CORE CONNECTIONS COURSE 2

-CORE CONNECTIONS COURSE 2 LAB / ACADEMIC LAB B LAB
+ACADEMIC LAB B LAB: CORE CONNECTIONS COURSE 2 LAB

 This course is the second of a four-year sequence of courses designed to prepare students for a rigorous college preparatory algebra course.
 It uses a problem-based approach with concrete models.
 The course helps students to develop multiple strategies to solve problems and to recognize the connections between concepts.
 The lessons in the course meet all of the content standards and embed the "Mathematical Practices" of the Common Core State Standards released in June 2010.
 The following area will be covered in Volume 1: Introduction and Probability, Fractions and Integer Addition, Arithmetic Properties, Proportions and Expressions, and Probability and Solving Word Problems.
 The following area will be covered in Volume 2: Solving Inequalities and Equations, Proportions and Percentages, Statistics and Angle Relationships, and Circle and Volume.
 These courses are taken over two periods with a core class on A days and support lab on B days and earns 10 math credits toward graduation and 10 elective credits.
+This course is not a-g approved.